cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 We remark that, taken together, these three functionalities correspond roughly to the notion of "Affine-aggregatable encodings (AFEs)" from {{CGB17}}.

-### Multiple proofs {#multiproofs}
+### Multiple Proofs {#multiproofs}

-To improve soundness, the prover can construct multiple unique proofs for its measurement such that the verifier will only accept the measurement once all proofs have been verified.
-Notably, several proofs using a smaller field can offer the same level of soundness as a single proof using a large field.
+It is sometimes desirable to generate and verify multiple independent proofs for the same input.
+First, this improves the soundness of the proof system without having to change any of its parameters.
+Second, it allows a smaller field to be used (e.g., replace Field128 with Field64, see {{flp-generic}}) without sacrificing soundness.
+Generally, choosing a smaller field can significantly reduce communication cost.
+(This is a trade-off, of course, since generating and verifying more proofs requires more time.)
+Given these benefits, this feature is implemented by Prio3 ({{prio3}}).

 To generate these proofs for a specific measurement, the prover calls `Flp.prove` multiple times, each time using an independently generated prover and joint randomness string.
 The verifier checks each proof independently, each time with an independently generated query randomness string.
 It accepts the measurement only if all the decision algorithm accepts on each proof.

 See {{security-multiproof}} below for discussions on choosing the right number of proofs.

 ## Construction {#prio3-construction}